wcalvert/rfm69-python/README.md

 P9_22 = SCK
 P9_12 = NSS
 P9_13 = DIO0

+Optional:
+P9_11 = LED (Activity)
 ```

 The chip select (NSS) and interrupt pin (DIO0) can be adjusted in rfm69.py if desired.
 They are just normal GPIO pins.

+The LED pin (P9_11) will blink based on transmit or receive of data.

 ##Notes
-A pullup to 3.3V on the chip select is recommended, without it, the BBB will hang when it boots, probably due to a conflict with the SD card or something (I haven't checked the schematic to see what else is sharing that bus).
+A pullup to 3.3V on the chip select (NSS) is recommended, without it, the BBB will hang when it boots, probably due to a conflict with the SD card or something (I haven't checked the schematic to see what else is sharing that bus).